Warwick-Allen/essays/theological_profile.md

 4. **Resistible Grace**: God grants people ability to reject His call to salvation.
 5. **Perseverance**: *Uncertain* - leans towards belief that regenerate believers may fall away, but holds with very low confidence (ongoing study).

 **Alignment**: These positions align with classical Arminianism, Wesleyanism, Free Will Baptist theology, and are shared by many Pentecostal and charismatic traditions.
-They stand in contrast to Calvinist/Reformed five points (TULIP).
-The uncertainty on perseverance represents an open question between Arminian (conditional security) and Calvinist (eternal security) positions.
+They stand in contrast to the Calvinist/Reformed five points (TULIP).
+The uncertainty on perseverance represents an open question between the Arminian (conditional security) and Calvinist (eternal security) positions.

 ### Prevenient Grace
 - **Nature**: Supernatural grace given to all people, enabling free acceptance or rejection of God's call.